ZaahierAdams/Simple-OSM-Geocoder/README.md

  	- Within ```input.csv``` list the addresses to be geocoded

-2. To Run the application, either:
+2. To Run the application:
     - Run ``` main.py```.
 You will need to install [Python]( https://www.python.org/downloads/) and the [Geocoder]( https://pypi.org/project/geocoder/) library.